shmulik-willinger/model_predictive_control/README.md

 I set the max speed of the car to 100 mph, since the car can drive smoothly at this speed, and on higher speed I observed some strong braking at the corners (and the speed is not the main issue at this project)

+#### Process results
+The vehicle successfully drive a lap around the track.
+No tire leave the drivable portion of the track surface.
+The car can go up to 100 mph on the track, while smoothly slowing down in the curves.

 Dependencies and Executing
 ---